GabeScott/standard-works-vault/General Conference/2022 October - Nourishing and Bearing Your Testimony.md

 # Nourishing and Bearing Your Testimony

-*By Gary E. Stevenson - Of the Quorum of the Twelve Apostles*
+By Elder Gary E. Stevenson - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2022 General Conference*

+>*I invite you to seek opportunities to bear your testimony in word and in deed.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2022/10/55stevenson?lang=eng)

+## Introduction

 Defining moments in life come often and unexpectedly, even when you are still young.
 Allow me to share a story about a high school student, Kevin, chosen to travel out of state for a student leader event, as told in his own words.